christophe-derache/certification35288_bloc5-Deployment-Getaround/README.md

 In this folder, you'll find :
 - A notebook containing all analysis and conclusion
 - The whole code for the deployed Dashboard\
-- Tt's a Streamlit app containerized with Docker and pushed on Heroku
+- It's a Streamlit app containerized with Docker and pushed on Heroku

 Dashboard URL : https://bloc-5-dashboard.herokuapp.com/